 Termination of Studies – Tuition Fees and Other Obligations – Research Students

-25. The Academic Registrar may terminate the studies of a research student if:-
+25. The Academic Registrar may terminate the studies of a research student if:

 i. the student has been suspended from their studies under the provisions of paragraph 20 hereof and has not paid all outstanding tuition fees within 6 months of their suspension or